-UNDERSTANDING YOUR CO ALARM, Continued
+CO ALARM

-and horn sounds loudly (repeating 4 beeps, pause).
-See "If Your CO Alarm Sounds" for details.
+Sensor has detected enough CO to trigger an alarm.
+Light flashes rapidly and horn sounds loudly (repeating 4 beeps, pause).
+See "If Your CO Alarr ounds" for details.
 During an alarm, move everyone to a source of fresh air.
 DO NOT move the CO Alarm!